magenta-aps/mox/doc/Systematic_testing.rst

 The OIO REST interface (or parts of it) will be systematically tested (kind of) using *Equivalence Class Partitioning* and *Myers Heuristics* (a good reference describing these techniques can be found here_).
-Please note, that the equivalence classes (ECs) used here are a little fuzzy and union of them do NOT form the full input set to the interface.
+Please note, that the equivalence classes (ECs) used here are a little fuzzy and the union of them do NOT form the full input set to the interface.

 .. _here: http://www.baerbak.com/